 An illustrative example of the promising possibilities of trusted data processing is the automatic reservation of rest areas and parking lots.
 The tedious and time-consuming search for a rest area could be reduced for the truck driver by using an app.
 The app would use the data from the tachograph (as well as current traffic data and real-time information from rest area operators) to calculate where the truck will be at the end of its remaining journey and automatically reserve a parking space there.
 And who knows?
 Perhaps the steaming pizza that the truck has ordered in advance from the local delivery service is already waiting at the car park.

 The examples shown are only a part of the numerous possibilities to develop new business models with Trusted Data and to steer the industry towards a digital future.
-The intelligent tachograph DTCO 4.0 is the ideal basis for this - for more efficiency and opportunities in the transport and logistics industry.
+The smart tachograph DTCO 4.0 is the ideal basis for this - for more efficiency and opportunities in the transport and logistics industry.